preciofishbone/OmniaDocsG2/blocks/related-links/index.rst

 Block Settings
 ****************
-The following settings are available for the block (image from Omnia 6.10).
+The following settings are available for the block:

 .. image:: related-links-settings-new3.png